Travel Advice for Families Visiting Vanuatu

 Also on the subject, you'll notice that Sundays are a little quieter in Vanuatu, so have a look at what attractions are open in 10 Things to Do in Vanuatu on a Sunday LINK#TTD028.

-Renting a car for the whole duration of your trip might seem like the easiest way to go, but with most vehicle rental companies in Port Vila offering free delivery of vehicles to any accommodation, it might make more financial sense to just get a vehicle delivered when you’re ready to use it!
+Renting a car for the whole duration of your trip might seem like the easiest way to go, but with most vehicle rental companies in Port Vila offering free delivery of vehicles to any accommodation within the town area, it might make more financial sense to just get a vehicle delivered when you’re ready to use it!

 There are plenty of airport transfer options for your arrival in Port Vila.
 Then, spend your first couple of days experiencing the restaurants and attractions closest to your accommodation.
-Once you’re ready to explore the rest of the island, get your vehicle delivered and you’ve just saved a couple of days (and an airport delivery fee) on car rental.
+Once you’re ready to explore the rest of the island (and tackle those potholes), get your vehicle delivered, and you’ve just saved a couple of days (and an airport delivery fee) on car rental.

 For more advice on car rentals, check out What You Need to Hire a Car in Vanuatu LINK#T010.

-On the downside, not all vehicle rental companies provide baby or booster seats, or at least they have a very limited supply.
+On the downside, there is usually a limited supply of baby or booster seats.
 If you need one, make sure to request one upon booking!

 Get more vehicle rental tips, including the best type of car to rent, in our guide, What You Need to Hire a Car in Vanuatu LINK#T010.